Usually around 1.8 – 2.5 metres (5-8 feet) for the larger varieties in perfect conditions. There are also more compact varieties available

 This shrub is also a useful addition to a mixed border as it adds height, structure and winter interest.
 ‘Sundance’ is particularly good in a warm, bright border surrounded by other sunshine-loving plants.
 The shrub looks good in a coastal style garden and will tolerate salty conditions as long as it is not too exposed to sea breezes.

 These shrubs do not really require pruning.

 However, if you do want to prune them to keep them to a certain size it’s best to do this immediately after the major flowering period is over, usually around mid-June.
 You can cut it back to around half its size.
 You may also like to cut back some of the woody stems from the centre of the shrub which will encourage fresh new growth.
 A sprinkle of blood, fish and bone will help the plant recover after pruning.

 Choisya Ternata Propagation

-Choisya can be propagated by seed but the easiest and most reliable method of propagation is by semi hard wood cuttings
+Choisya can be propagated by seed, but the most reliable method of propagation is by semi-hardwood cuttings

 Cuttings should be taken when new growth is just becoming woody at the base but is still flexible at the tip, this is usually in late summer.